baychub/cb-gsg/Manual-Install-Linux.md

 ### Launch web admin portal reference software

 The Intel&reg; RSP Controller Application provides a web-based administration interface for configuration and monitoring.
 Follow these steps to run the web admin portal.
-1. Launch a web browser on the Edge Computer.
+1. Launch a web browser on the edge computer.
 2. Enter this URL in your browser: http://localhost:8080/web-admin/